Compassionate Communities

 What are Compassionate Communities?

-• schools
+• workplaces and schools

-• faith communities
+• faith and cultural communities

-• social groups
+• support groups

 Why are they important?

-Compassionate Communities provide practical and emotional support to those who are sick, reduce the burden on caregivers, and offer meaningful opportunities for human connection at life’s critical moments.
+Compassionate Communities provide practical and emotional support to those who are sick, reduce the burden on caregivers and offer meaningful opportunities for human connection at life’s critical moments.

 They complement health services and expand the community’s capacity to care for people facing serious illness.
+The goal is that everyone is well cared for and supported.

-The role of hospice and palliative care societies
+Hospice and palliative care societies

 Hospice and palliative care societies put the philosophy of Compassionate Communities into action in communities across Alberta.